ykztenoks/lab-express-mongoose-recipes-v2/README.md

 ### Iteration 6 | Read a Single Recipe

 Create a new route `GET` `/recipes/:id` that, upon request, *retrieves* a specified recipe document by its `_id` from the database.
-Please find the requirements for this route below:
+You can find the requirements for the route below: